 Ezekiel the Watchman: Terror, and Hope

-The ministry of the prophet Ezekiel overlapped that of Jeremiah, and his Book is the last major prophetic work in the Old Testament—unequaled until St. John’s Book of Revelations.
+The ministry of the prophet Ezekiel overlapped that of Jeremiah, and his Book is the last major prophetic work in the Old Testament—unequaled until St. John’s Book of Revelation.
 It begins with apocalyptic visions and offers throughout a dramatic denunciation of the Israelites for all their sins.
 It was Ezekiel’s mission to urge the Jewish exiles in Babylon to turn back to the LORD—or to face the consequences.
 But the manner in which God will restore His people, according to Ezekiel, will open a new chapter in the history of salvation.

 The context is that time is running out.
 God means to put an end to such proverbs as “The days grow long, and every vision comes to nothing” and to such retorts as “The vision that he sees is for many days hence, and he prophesies of times far off” (Ez 12:22 and 27).
 To the contrary, the LORD has established Ezekiel as a “watchman’: